-The present study investigated how U.S. adults (N = 99) and 5- to 6-year-old children (N = 112) use statistical information in their social partner choices.
+The current study investigated how U.S. adults (N = 99) and 5- and 6-year-old children (N = 112) use statistical information in their social partner choices.
 We found that children integrated base rate information (the distribution of traits within groups) and individual-level statistical information (the frequency of an individual's past behaviors) in their partner choices, but adults only relied on the individual-level statistical information and neglected base rate information.
-In addition, adults and children were affected by non-statistical information: Adults showed risk-seeking and risk-averse tendencies, and children only showed risk-seeking tendencies in their partner choices.
-These findings provide evidence that both statistical and non-statistical information in distinct ways.
-The present study suggests future directions to further investigate the role of statistical learning in our social cognition and to develop a unifying account of how non-statistical information in our social decisions.
+In addition, adults and children were affected by non-statistical information: Adults showed riskseeking and risk-averse tendencies, and children showed only risk-seeking tendencies in their partner choices.
+These findings provide evidence that both statistical and non-statistical information affect social decisions, and adults and children are influenced by each type of information in distinct ways.
+The current study suggests future directions to further investigate the role of statistical learning in our social cognition and to develop a unifying account of how non-statistical information interacts with statistical information in our social decisions.